 In addition to this, there are a multitude of offers, events, meet ups and programmes from the combined innovation support system for people interested in startups.
 No doubt you will be able to find something that appeals to you and your situation.

 Developing ideas into something concrete and useful requires both money and resources.
 As a researcher, you have addressed several basic questions as part of everyday research, but new kinds of questions and activities surface during an innovation process.
 This is where the Innovation Office and the support system come in handy.
 With our help, researchers, students and employees at Umeå University can get support to verify and validate their ideas.
-To test that if it is a sound way forward.
+To test if it is a sound way forward.

 Our earmarked funds (VFT, validering för tillämpning) make it easier to take the next step in the innovation process.
 In many cases that includes ensuring that the idea matches an articulated need from the target group, but it may also be technical, legal or IPR (intellectual property rights) related questions that need answers.
 Or maybe a specific competence is necessary to make progress during a phase of the journey.